Kitware/CMake/Help/manual/cmake.1.rst

 ``--resolve-package-references=<on|off|only>``
   .. versionadded:: 3.23

-  Resolve remote package references (e.g. NuGet packages) before build.
+  Resolve remote package references from external package managers (e.g. NuGet) before build.
 When set to ``on`` (default), packages will be restored before building a target.
 When set to ``only``, the packages will be restored, but no build will be performed.
 When set to ``off``, no packages will be restored.

   If the target does not define any package references, this option does nothing.